Departments of the Court

 The Research Department provides research and writing as requested by the judges of the Circuit Court.
 The Research Department also provides support for Court Administration, assists in the training of law clerks, operates the Court’s law library, and provides related legal support services as directed.
 Please note that the research attorneys cannot offer legal advice to members of the public.

-The James C. Daner Law Library is located on the Fifth Floor of the county courthouse.
-Michigan statutes, case reporters, and other materials are available for public use.
+The James C. Daner Law Library is located on the 13th Floor of the Old County Building at 10 North Main St. Michigan statutes, case reporters, and other materials are available for public use.
 Materials cannot be checked out of the law library.
-Additionally, wi-fi is available in the library for use on your own portable devices.
+Additionally, Wi-Fi is available in the library for use on your own portable devices.
 There are no public computer terminals in the law library.
 Library hours are 8:00 a.m. to 4:30 p.m., Monday through Friday.

 Mount Clemens, Michigan 48043